Setting up a mobile beauty business

 - Invest in a website and update it regularly with interesting content.
 Do some research into search engine optimisation (SEO) to help people searching online for a local beautician to find you

 - Set up a business Instagram, Facebook and Twitter account.
 Use it not just to advertise but to run competitions or give beauty tips and product advice.
 This will help people get to know you and appreciate your skills.
 You can learn more about this in our blog; 5 Instagram marketing tips for your beauty business.

 - Offer incentives to encourage your existing customers to recommend you to their friends.
 Consider offering discounts to particular groups, such as employees of large local companies, pensioners or members of certain clubs and societies

 - Don't neglect traditional advertising methods like flyers, posters or newspaper advertisements.
 Including unique promo codes will help you work out which methods have been successful and which you can drop.

 Mobile beautician insurance

-Don’t let a single accident or unhappy customer jeopardise your mobile beauty business.
+Getting mobile beauty insurance, will cover you against any unhappy customers or accidents that can jeopardise your mobile beauty business.
 Find out about hair and beauty insurance now.